-Health is an individual right and healthcare is a mission to a healthy life.
-As it is an individual right, we have the responsibility to develop a quality road map for this mission.
+Health is an individual right, and healthcare is a mission to a healthy life.
+As it is a personal right, we must develop a quality road map for this mission.

 A Swamp that Pulls Everyone In!

-We have thousands of pages dedicated to Affordable Care Act (ACA) provisions coupled with halfway planned strategies which underutilize available medical technology.
-We are holding healthcare hostage to entitlement programs and continuously rationalizing corporate empowerment instead of empowering the physicians and patients.
+We have thousands of pages dedicated to Affordable Care Act (ACA) provisions coupled with halfway planned strategies that underutilize available medical technology.
+We are holding healthcare hostage to entitlement programs and continuously rationalizing corporate empowerment instead of empowering physicians and patients.

-News reports are coming out about serious breaches of data privacy and personal privacy of patient and health information exposing them to various risks.
+News reports are coming out about severe data privacy breaches and personal privacy of patient and health information, exposing them to various risks.

 The Dark Side of the Swamp

-Americans have developed a tendency to believe that he cost of healthcare is someone else’s responsibility.
-Many factors contributed in shaping up such a belief which mainly includes government entitlement programs like Medicare for the elderly, Medicaid for the poor and tax exclusions for employee health insurances.
+Americans have developed a tendency to believe that the cost of healthcare is someone else’s responsibility.
+Many factors contributed to shaping up such a belief that mainly includes government entitlement programs like Medicare for the elderly, Medicaid for the poor, and tax exclusions for employee health insurance.

-But the view is completely against the harsh reality-
+But the view is entirely against the harsh reality-

-It’s difficult to find the bottom of the healthcare swamp which is pulling everyone in!
+It’s challenging to find the bottom of the healthcare swamp, which is pulling everyone in!

 How to Drain out the Swamp

-We cannot clean a swamp without draining it completely and that means reforming the whole healthcare scenario.
+We cannot clean a swamp without draining it completely, which means reforming the whole healthcare scenario.

 Empower the Patients

-For starters, we need to go back to the value-based payment where patients have a control over their own money.
-There could be no bureaucratically dictated value determined by entities which collect huge advance premiums from patients without delivering any actual care.
+We need to go back to the value-based payment where patients have control over their own money, for starters.
+There could be no bureaucratically dictated value determined by entities that collect huge advance premiums from patients without delivering any actual care.

-We need to come up with voluntary payment models that reward greater participation to achieve highest quality and value based on patient preferences and a competitive market.
-Waivers should be freed from their fee-for-service legal and regulatory shackles that hamper collaboration and shared accountability; at the same time, we have to preserve consumer rights and provide protection against fraud.
+We need to develop voluntary payment models that reward greater participation for achieving the highest quality and value based on patient preferences and a competitive market.
+Waivers should be freed from their fee-for-service legal and regulatory shackles that hamper collaboration and shared accountability; simultaneously, we have to preserve consumer rights and provide protection against fraud.

-The system needs develop and expand payment models that form collaboration between financial services and care providers.
-All stakeholders including healthcare providers, providers of long-term care services and clinicians should be aligned using incentive based payment.
+The system needs to develop and expand payment models that collaborate between financial services and care providers.
+All stakeholders, including healthcare providers, providers of long-term care services, and clinicians, should be aligned using incentive-based payment.

 Improve the Infrastructure

-Physicians and care providers need timely access to accurate and up-to-date data like complete claims information t facilitate better care.
+Physicians and care providers need timely access to accurate and up-to-date data like complete claims information t to facilitate better care.
 The socioeconomic status of a patient may create a problem in providing care.
-The system needs to recognize this and adjust their payments to providers appropriately.
+The system needs to recognize this and adjust its payments to providers appropriately.

 Medical innovations and treatments that could potentially improve care quality and reduce cost should be incentivized.
-We need more private and public investment to develop and perform evidence-based test of alternate payment models.
-Only then the healthcare providers can learn how it works and evolve in clinical settings.
+We need more private and public investment to develop and perform the evidence-based test of alternate payment models.
+Only then the healthcare providers can learn how it works and evolves in clinical settings.

-We need to bridge the gap between private and public sectors too.
+We need to bridge the gap between the private and public sectors too.

 Do we need Regulation?

-If we choose to regulate the market, then it shouldn’t be only for physicians and patients- because one sided action is destined to fail!
-It makes no sense to implement performance-based reimbursement if the parties don’t have access to all options which are controlled by third-party profit seekers.
+If we choose to regulate the market, it shouldn’t be only for physicians and patients- because one-sided action is destined to fail!
+It makes no sense to implement performance-based reimbursement if the parties don’t have access to all third-party profit-seekers control options.

 Does it mean we can look but can’t touch?
-Or maybe touch but not taste?
+Or maybe feel but not taste?
 Maybe taste but not swallow?

-If we walk the path of single payer or Medicare for all or any national healthcare plan- the population based “single-payer” healthcare model is the best with total governmental control over every aspect of healthcare delivery process.
+Let’s walk the path of single-payer or Medicare for all or any national healthcare plan.
+The population-based “single-payer” healthcare model is the best, with total governmental control over every aspect of the healthcare delivery process.
 But do the majority of citizens want that?

-I have been talking about personalized medicine in my articles which seems to be where healthcare is headed in the future.
-The idea of single payer vehemently contradicts many aspects of personalized healthcare- are we looking to add more dump in the already murky swamp?
+I have been talking about personalized medicine in my articles which seems to be where healthcare is headed.
+The idea of single-payer vehemently contradicts many aspects of customized healthcare- are we looking to add more dump in the already murky swamp?

 All the irrelevant solutions are ineffective in addressing the underlying problems of healthcare.
-We are blinded by the solutions but we need to step out of the woods and drain the begin draining the swamp!
-We have to look at the big picture and reform point of care delivery, telehealth and practice model for physicians.
+The solutions blind us, but we need to step out of the woods and drain the begin draining the swamp!
+We have to look at the big picture and reform point of care delivery, telehealth, and practice model for physicians.